-This procedure shall be followed by employees responsible for handling requests made under the General Data Protection Regulation 2016 (GDPR) and the Data Protection Act 2018.
+This procedure shall be followed by employees responsible for handling requests made under the UK General Data Protection Regulation 2016 (the UK GDPR) and the Data Protection Act 2018.
 It supports the school's Data Protection Policy, which should be read alongside this.

-This procedure does not relate to the handling of requests made under the Freedom of Information Act 2000.
+This procedure does not relate to requests made under the Freedom of Information Act 2000, which is governed by separate procedures.

-Queries about this procedure should be addressed to the school's Data Protection Officer, Amber Badley Email: DPO@firebirdltd.co.uk
+Queries about this procedure dpo@firebirdltd.co.uk should be addressed to the school's Data Protection Officer Email: